 Your speech is now a clean document, ready for the final step.

-Step 3: Fix and export your transcription
+Step 3: Fix and Export Your Transcription

 Tips: